 The news spread like a wildfire.
 Some saw it at the face-value - a sudden rush of blood that went off the handle.
 Others saw a deeper message of stars being misaligned.
 Many thought, it was a bigger conspiracy.
 Yes, conspiracy theorists existed even back then!
 One version claimed Kalmashapada was instigated by Vishwamitra - another saint of the same stature as Vaśiṣṭha - one of the seven Bramhrishies.
 No one knows the truth though Parāśara is said to have acknowledged this later in Vishnu Purana.

 As many versions, as many mouths!
 Truth besides, for most it was a time-pass gossip.
 It continued long after the incident.
 The conversations of impending doom are naturally sticky.
 Some of them attributed the mishap to humans trying to be gods.
 Organized agriculture, burning ore in fire pits, and attempts to tame the winds were clearly not meant for the humans!
 The idea that bad times are inevitable, makes the best of sensationalism, but for Parāśara it was personal.
-It wasn't something that happened to others - it was his own story.

 Young Parāśara grew in the shadows of this gut-ranching chatter.
 Such conversations had a traumatic bearing on his child mind.
 And more so, because he had a gifted imagination.
 For one, he internalized a deep hatred for the Rakshsas, but more importantly he questioned if (or not) one must stick to one's path?
 Is there a subset of traits (Vritties) that must be followed by every human - a core set of values - no matter what path they were on.
 As a youth, he wondered what was that ultimate wisdom?